Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Type the following command

     ```
-    Add the new ImageUrl property to each plane and complete the Wright Brothers Fleet.
+    Add the new ImageUrl property to each plane and add the next 2 additional planes to complete the Wright Brothers Fleet.
     ```

 <img src="../../Images/Screenshot-Planes-List.png" width="800">